-Jamiel was born in London, England and trained at The Arts Educational School Tring Park, as well as receiving two years of musical training in 2006-2007 at the Trinity College of Music in Greenwich.
+Born in London, England, and trained at The Arts Educational School Tring Park, Jamiel also received two years of music training in 2006-2007 at the Trinity College of Music in Greenwich.
 His classical training was received at Central School of Ballet between 2007 – 2009.

-In 2011, Jamiel became the Project Manager of the newly opened Lanterns Studio Theatre, London and launched the venue on its trajectory to becoming the premier Production Rehearsal and Creative space that it is today for the biggest names in UK Production.
+In 2011, Jamiel became the Project Manager and Assistant to the Director of the Lanterns Studio Theatre, launching the venue on its trajectory to becoming the performance, production, and rehearsal hub that it is today for the biggest names in UK Production.

-After producing several works for events and festivals across Scotland in 2015, Jamiel was selected for the 'SB Creates' Scottish Ballet Choreographic Mentorship Programme and throughout 2018, Jamiel began exploring capturing and producing his own work using a variety of modern mobile film-making techniques.
+After producing several works for events and festivals across Scotland in 2015, Jamiel was selected for the 'SB Creates' Scottish Ballet Choreographic Mentorship Programme 2017 and began exploring capturing and producing his own work using a variety of modern mobile film-making techniques.

-Jamiel has now created work for organisations including the BBC, BBC Scotland, Google, 3Tone Records, The Peter Darrell Trust, Celtic Connections, Scottish Ballet, Ballet Ireland, OneDanceUK, Rubicon Dance Company, The Royal Conservatoire of Scotland, Dance School of Scotland and more, with his work being shown in a variety of settings including on BBC iPlayer, BBC World Service, The International Mobile Film Festival, New York Mobile Film Festival, the inaugural Dance International Glasgow, Theatre Royal Glasgow, Dance Camera West, Celtic Connections 2019, The Edinburgh Fringe Festival, Dance on Camera New York, San Francisco International Dance Film Festival, LOIKKA Helsinki, and the opening Dumfries House for HRH Prince Charles.
+Jamiel has now created work for organizations including BBC ARTS, BBC Scotland, BBC Connected Studio, Google, 3Tone Records, Peter Darrell Trust, Celtic Connections, Scottish Ballet, Ballet Ireland, OneDanceUK, Rubicon Dance Company, The Royal Conservatoire of Scotland, Dance School of Scotland, and more, with his work being shown in a variety of settings including on BBC iPlayer, BBC World Service, The International Mobile Film Festival, New York Mobile Film Festival, the inaugural Dance International Glasgow, Theatre Royal Glasgow, Dance Camera West, Celtic Connections, The Edinburgh Fringe Festival, Dance on Camera New York, San Francisco International Dance Film Festival, LOIKKA Helsinki, and the opening Dumfries House for HRH Prince Charles.

-Jamiel acted as Assistant Choreographer to Christopher Hampson on the 2019 production of “Wee Hansel & Gretel” for Scottish Ballet, and in July 2019 began receiving direct support from several Tech companies to continue to capture his work using the latest in Mobile Camera technology.
+Jamiel acted as Assistant Choreographer to Christopher Hampson on the 2019 production of “Wee Hansel & Gretel” for Scottish Ballet, touring Scotland and forming a key part of the BA Modern Ballet at the Royal Conservatoire of Scotland.

-More recently, Jamiel choreographed the music video "SICK" on the debut album of pop artist Adam Hender, Choreographed & Produced the Peter Darrell Trust Commissioned short film "TO THE SEA" and choregraphed & performed a duet for the farewell concert for Celtic Connection 2021 - The first dance performance to take place at Scotland's largest music venue, the SSE Hydro, since March 2020.
+In 2021 he choreographed & performed a duet for the farewell concert for Celtic Connection 2021 - The first dance performance to take place at Scotland's largest music venue, the SSE Hydro, since March 2020.
 2021 also saw Jamiel provide Zoom workshops across Scotland and create the video callout for the Scottish Ballet "Safe To Be Me™ Dance Film Challenge".